dragonfly-science/dragonfly-website/content/news/2012-03-14-reducing-incidental-captures-seabirds-inshore-fish.md

 styles of operation.
 This means offshore measures can be difficult to transfer to inshore fleets.

-In February 2012, Ministry of Fisheries and Department of Conservation held expert workshops on inshore trawl and longline fisheries.
+In February 2012, the Ministry of Fisheries and the Department of Conservation held expert workshops on inshore trawl and longline fisheries.
 For trawl fisheries, the goal of the workshop was to develop a protocol for testing fisher-made bycatch reduction devices, to determine their efficacy in reducing seabird interactions with trawl warps.
 In